L'Anse from Meadows, Newfoundland

 © Copyright Monika Fuchs, TravelWorldOnline

-We don't see any women on our little tour of L'Anse from Meadows, but laundry flapping on a line in the wind testifies to their presence.
-Some of the fishermen's houses are pretty and imaginatively decorated and indicate that this is not a man's world.
-This place is pure paradise for children, as there are seldom cars that get lost here.
-Growing up here means freedom and plenty of space for discovery and adventure, without having to pay attention to the dangers and the hectic pace of the big city.
+We don't see any women on our short tour through L'Anse from Meadows.
+But laundry fluttering in the breeze on the line testifies to their presence.
+Some of the fishermen's cottages are pretty and imaginatively decorated, indicating that this isn't a man's world.
+For children, this place is a true paradise.
+Cars rarely stray here.
+Growing up here means freedom and plenty of space for discovery and adventure, without having to worry about the dangers and hustle and bustle of the big city.

 Norseman Restaurant L'Anse from Meadows